 Things you should know about me:

 I’m a hopeless romantic living in a Thomas the Train world.
 Literally.
-Thanks to my three adorable sons, I’m surrounded by tiny engines from the Island of Sodor at all times, and I have to tell you, they are not fun to step on.
+Thanks to my FOUR adorable sons, I’m surrounded by tiny engines from the Island of Sodor at all times, and I have to tell you, they are not fun to step on.
+(Neither are Legos.)
 Thankfully, my Super-hubby often helps to rescue our home from the toys that threaten to take over.

 – I’m a sinner saved by the Grace of God, a wife by blessing, a mother by miracle, and a teacher and writer by trade.